 STRIPERSPACE.COM LOGO

 Cheapeake Bay is the nursery for approximately 75 percent of the striped bass found along the Atlantic Coast.
-People living in the Chesapeake Bay region call striped bass "Rockfish".
+Striped Bass are known as Rockfish in the Chesapeake Bay region.

 Chesapeake Bay